 He suggested using the frozen 200 billion as collateral.
 The EU could take out a loan against it to help Ukraine, and make repayment of the loan a condition for peace negotiations with the Kremlin after the end of the war.

 There is still a long way to go before deciding what to do with the main amount of Russian money seized in the West.
-What is clear for now is that even if the 27 EU countries suddenly reach an agreement among themselves next week, they will not take any unilateral action without the full and unconditional support of their allies - the United States, Great Britain, Canada, Australia and Japan.
+What is clear for now is that even if the 27 EU countries suddenly agree among themselves next week, they will not take any unilateral action without the full and unconditional support of their allies - the United States, Great Britain, Canada, Australia and Japan.

 And it will have to wait at least until the June G7 summit in Italy.